anuragShingare30/Hardhat/Hardhat.md

     // start the deployment of our token contract
     // return a Promise that resolves to a Contract
-    // This is the contract intance that has a method for each of your smart contract functions. const token = await ethers.deployContract("Web3");
+    // This is the contract instance that has a method for each of your smart contract functions. const token = await ethers.deployContract("Web3");

     // Once contract is deployed, we can call contract methods using contract instance(token).